 The Bioenno Power LiFePO4 batteries seem to be very popular.
 They are lighter, per amp hour, then the sealed lead acid batteries.
 They also have a slightly higher voltage then a SLA battery.
 But, they are very expensive.
 LiPo batteries, as used in model aircraft, are also good choices but the amp hour capacity is very limited.
 They are very small in physical size, great for backpackers and perfect for QRP radios.

-When it comes to cost per amp hour, I found this to be the best alternative:
+When it comes to cost per amp hour, I found the following to be the best alternative:

 When I received my battery, the first thing I did was to fully charge it and then load test it.
 I put a 2 amp load on it and it came out to 19.76 amp hours.
 That's close enough for me.
 I like it so much I ordered a second battery.
 I now have a 40 amp hour total capacity for setting up portable and being able to run 40 watts out for an extended period of time.

 These batteries are 60% cheaper then the Bioenno Power batteries.
 You can get them on Amazon.
 When I purchased mine, the cost was $81.99.

-Maybe 20 amp hour is a tad too small for your needs?
+Maybe a 20 amp hour is a tad too small for your needs?
 If so, they also make a nice size 36 amp hour battery.
-Weighing in at only 9.5 lbs, it sure is a lot ligher than a SLA battery.
+Weighing in at only 9.5 lbs, it sure is a lot lighter than an SLA battery.
 At the time I created this web page, the selling price on Amazon, was $129.99.

 If a 20 amp hour battery is overkill for your needs, maybe a 10 amp hour battery would be a better choice.
 I purchased one of these to be used with my QRP only radios.
 The battery shown below is a 12.8v 10ah LiFePO4 .
 Again, Amazon sells them for $37.99.